-For May Term offerings, students are advised to consult with the Mellon Center, on the third floor of CLA, and at abroad.iwu.edu.
+For May Term offerings, students are advised to consult with the Mellon Center and at abroad.iwu.edu.
 May Term Travel Course applications are due November 1.

 For the following semester-length domestic off-campus program, students apply for permission to participate through the International Office at abroad.iwu.edu and to the program directly for admissions; however, advising for this program is done within the Political Science Department.
 Deadlines for the IWU application are October 1 for spring programs and March 1 for fall programs.
-Students may not elect to take coursework on domestic off-campus programs on a credit/no credit basis, regardless of the policies of their off-campus program and/or host university, and grades earned abroad transfer into the IWU grade point average.
+Students may not elect to take coursework on domestic off-campus programs on a credit/no credit basis, regardless of the policies of their offcampus program and/or host university, and grades earned abroad transfer into the IWU grade point average.

 AMERICAN UNIVERSITY, WASHINGTON SEMESTER: The Washington Semester Program permits a student to spend one semester of the junior year at the American University in Washington, D.C.
-Students pursue a program in American politics, justice, foreign policy, international business and trade, peace and conflict resolution, international environment and development, journalism, museum studies and the arts, or economic policy.
+Students pursue a program in American Politics, Foreign Policy, Global Economics & Business, Journalism & New Media, Justice & Law, or Public Health.
 The programs all feature government or interest-group internships; research in government agencies and Washington libraries and museums; planned visits to legislative, executive, and judicial offices with briefings by officials; and enrollment in regular courses at American University.